 How to make lemon water

 It doesn’t need to be fancy.
 You can drink lemon water warm—try boiling water and infusing it with lemon juice and zest—or you can squeeze lemon juice into a glass of cold water or pitcher and store it in the fridge for ease and accessibility.
 You can also sprinkle in anti-inflammatory spices like cayenne or turmeric, or drop in additional pieces of fruit or herbs for even more flavor and health benefits.

+Although drinking lemon water may not be right for everyone, for some folks, it can be part of a healthy morning routine.
+(Or even bedtime routine, as some folks say drinking lemon water before bed can have relaxing effects on sleep.)
+Ultimately, if well-tolerated, the choice is yours.
 “Many who make a habit of drinking lemon water first thing in the morning consider it to be a healthy way to start a happy, productive day,” says Dr. Houman.
-Are who are we to suggest there's anything wrong with that?
-If you find that drinking lemon water in the morning improves your wellbeing and eases you into the day, then there’s zero reason to stop your daily practice.
+Who are we to suggest there's anything wrong with that?
+In short, if you find that drinking lemon water in the morning improves your wellbeing and eases you into the day, then there’s zero reason to stop your daily practice.

 Loading More Posts...